sudheerpal/ama-frontend/README.md

-# Market Research Forecast
+# Archive Market Research

 ## Overview

-Market Research Forecast is a Next.js and Tailwind CSS powered website for selling reports worldwide.
+Archive Market Research is a Next.js and Tailwind CSS powered website for selling reports worldwide.
 This platform offers users access to a wide array of reports covering diverse topics, sourced from across the globe.
 Leveraging server-side components, data is efficiently fetched to ensure a seamless browsing experience.

 ## Folder Structure